qudus4l/study-buddy-quiz/README.md

-# 📚 Study Buddy Quiz App
+# 📚 Study Buddy Quiz App - AI Enhanced Edition

-A beautiful, modern quiz application that transforms your study materials (PDF/DOCX) into interactive quizzes.
+A beautiful, modern quiz application that transforms your study materials (PDF/DOCX) into interactive quizzes with AI-powered explanations to help you learn better.

 ## ✅ Issues Fixed